 Every Item at Chick-fil-A—Ranked

 Order wrong, and you’re playing chicken with your health.
-Here’s the best and worst—Every Menu Item at Chick-fil-A ranked.
-And if you love our rankings, don’t miss these 23 Restaurant Foods With Crazy-High Amounts of Sugar!
+Here’s the best and worst of the Chick-fil-A menu.
+And if you love our rankings, don’t miss these restaurant foods with crazy-high amounts of sugar!

 Sandwiches… First, the Worst

 570 calories, 27 g fat (8 g saturated), 1,750 mg sodium, 7 g sugar, 35 g protein

 Meet the worst sandwich on the Chick-fil-A menu.
 The sodium count alone is clucking ridiculous—it has more than a day’s worth, and as much as 65 Rold Gold Tiny Twist pretzels!
 But we’re even more grossed out by the list of 84—yes, 84—ingredients, only a few of which are natural foods.
 The chicken’s seasoning includes MSG, a chemical salt used to make foods more savory (the FDA receives complaints each year that it makes people feel weak or headachey); there’s more of that in the “spicy” seasoning, which also includes artificial colors; and the list goes on to include multiple types of added sugars, fattening oils and Dimethylpolysiloxane, an anti-foam agent.
 There’s even chemicals in the pickles!

 500 calories, 23 g fat (7 g saturated), 1,640 mg sodium, 7 g sugar, 32 g protein